Read time 9 minutes

 provide login credentials

 12. Now the software provides the summary of the migration job.
-You should read the summary deeply before migrating the file server to SharePoint.
-You can go back and change the settings too.
+Read the summary deeply before executing the file server to SharePoint migration.
+Select Back to change the settings (if needed), or click on the Next button to proceed.

 summary of the migration job

-13. Once the migration process is completed, the software displays a confirmation
+13. Once the migration process is completed, the software displays a Completion Summary.
+Select Finish once done.

 software displays a confirmation

 The seamless transfer of security permissions alongside Files and Folders during migration results in the eradication of post-migration disorder.
-This allows end users to smoothly access and work with Files and Folders, minimizing disruptions.
+This allows end users to access and work with Files and Folders smoothly, minimizing disruptions.
 Consequently, administrators will experience a significant reduction in their workload.
 File Server to SharePoint facilitates the remapping of Active Directory (AD) users to SharePoint users and streamlines the migration of permissions.

 Conclusion

 A user seeks to enhance their document processing capabilities by migrating their file server to SharePoint.
-SharePoint is a versatile software solution suitable for both on-premises and online deployment, designed to enhance business productivity.
-The migration process is facilitated by Kernel Migrator for SharePoint, which ensures the seamless transfer of data along with its associated permissions, rights, limitations, and properties.
+The article explains the use of Kernel Migration for SharePoint to migrate the desired data from File Server to SharePoint.
+The tool ensures the seamless transfer of data along with its associated permissions, rights, limitations, and properties.
 Prior to migration, mapping and permission selection are configured, and the chosen data is subsequently transferred.